The-FinAI/Fino1/README.md

 <!-- Title -->
-<h1 align="center">🚀 Fino1: On the Transferability of Reasoning-Enhanced LLMs to Finance</h1>
+<h1 align="center">🚀 Fino1: On the Transferability of Reasoning LLMs and Reinforcement Learning to Finance</h1>

 <p align="center">
   <a href="https://huggingface.co/datasets/TheFinAI/FinCoT">🤗 Training Data</a> |